0x62b/counttoamillionwithwords/README.md

 reacts with :ok_hand: when number ends with 69\
 reacts with :chess-brilliant: when number is prime\
 reacts with :tada: when number modulo 100 is 0

+There are two routes for commands:
+* one to override the number
+* one to view the leaderboard